linode/docs/docs/guides/platform/vlan/how-to-create-a-private-network-with-linode-vlans-api/index.md

 Just like public and private IP addresses, IPAM addresses for a VLAN are automatically configured on a Linode through [Network Helper](https://www.linode.com/docs/guides/network-helper/).
 If Network Helper is disabled or if no `ipam_address` is provided, the Linode will not automatically be able to communicate over the VLAN.
 In some cases, advanced users may disable Network Helper or refrain from providing an `ipam_address`.
 When doing so, the Linode's internal network configuration files must be manually adjusted with the desired settings.

 {{< note >}}
 No `ipam_address` is specified for `public` purpose interfaces.
-You can simply omit the property, or enter an empty string or `null`.
+You can simply omit the property, enter an empty string, or enter `null`.
 {{< /note >}}

 {{< note >}}